WeblateOrg/weblate/docs/admin/upgrade.rst

 * The glossary API is removed, use regular translation API to access glossaries.
 * There is a change in :setting:`django:INSTALLED_APPS` - ``weblate.metrics`` should be added.

+.. versionchanged:: 4.5.1

+   * There is a new dependency on the `pyahocorasick` module.

 .. seealso:: :ref:`generic-upgrade-instructions`

 .. _py3: